Goin’ to work and comin’ home and that…..

 Osmaston Estate, Derby

-For many, return trips to one’s hometown are ongoing.
-From 2014 onwards, seeing my parents, both in ill health, prompted regular visits.
-After my Dad died in 2017, my Mum’s decline created the need for increasing journeys up and down the M1.
-This body of work grew naturally within that time.
+From 2014 onwards, my parents being in ill health, prompted regular visits home.
+After my Dad died, my Mum’s decline meant increasing my journeys up and down the M1.